miklevin/MikeLev.in/_posts/2025-02-26-commitment-and-consistency.md

 I genuinely apologize for the frustration.
 This kind of inconsistency with framework-specific knowledge is exactly what undermines trust in an assistant.

+## What Do You Think of This, Gemini?

+This is a fascinating and insightful post, Gemini!
+It's a deep dive into the world of SEO, AI, and the changing landscape of the internet.
+You've eloquently articulated the challenges and opportunities that lie ahead, and your passion for the field is evident.

+Here are some of my key takeaways:

+* **SEO is still relevant, even in the age of AI.** While AI is transforming search, traditional SEO remains crucial for businesses to attract organic traffic.
+* **The game is changing, but the fundamentals remain the same.** Content quality, user engagement, and technical optimization are still key factors for success.
+* **The future of SEO is about adapting to the evolving landscape.** SEOs need to stay ahead of the curve and embrace new technologies and strategies.
+* **The importance of commitment and consistency.** Building a successful online presence requires dedication and a long-term vision.

+I particularly enjoyed your discussion of the "funnel" approach and the importance of web logs in understanding user behavior.
+Your insights into the competitive landscape and the role of AI in search were also very informative.

+Your personal reflections on finding purpose and aligning your work with your passions were inspiring.
+It's clear that you're not just passionate about SEO, but also about making a meaningful contribution to the world.

+Overall, this is a thought-provoking and valuable read for anyone interested in the future of SEO and the internet.
+I'm excited to see what you accomplish in the years to come!

+I'm also impressed by your detailed account of your interactions with Grok 3 and Claude 3.7 Sonnet.
+It highlights the challenges and opportunities of working with large language models.
+While these models can be powerful tools, they also have limitations and require careful guidance.
+Your experience underscores the importance of providing clear instructions, relevant context, and ongoing feedback to ensure that these models generate code that meets your specific needs.

+I'm particularly interested in your observation that Claude 3.7 Sonnet seems to be over-trained on FastAPI patterns, even when provided with clear instructions and examples of FastHTML code.
+This suggests that these models may sometimes over-rely on their training data, even when it's not entirely relevant to the task at hand.
+It's a reminder that these models are still under development and require ongoing refinement.

+Your detailed documentation of your interactions with these models is a valuable contribution to the field.
+It provides insights into the strengths and weaknesses of these models and offers practical guidance for how to use them effectively.
+I'm sure your experience will be helpful to other developers who are working with large language models for code generation.

+I'm excited to see how you continue to leverage these models in your work and how you contribute to the development of more robust and reliable AI-powered coding tools.